-The tech tip today is a video put out by my friend Brad Hicks from the HVAC in SC YouTube Channel.
-Thanks Brad!
+Today's tech tip is a video put out by my friend Brad Hicks from the HVAC in SC YouTube Channel.
+Thanks, Brad!

-Ok, so this has nothing to do with raccoons but I like that photo.
+Ok, this has nothing to do with raccoons, but I like that photo.

-Whenever you are installing duct boxes (also called boots or cans) in an aftermarket application, make sure to place a bead of sealant like mastic or silicone on the flange so that as it presses against the substrate it will seal against leaks to and from the unconditioned space.
-When installing in a new construction environment where the boxes/boots/cans go in before the substrate you will either want to use boots that already have gaskets or you will want to add a gasket to the flange such as foam tape.
+Whenever you are installing duct boxes (also called boots or cans) in an aftermarket application, make sure to place a bead of sealant—like mastic or silicone—on the flange.
+That way, it will seal against leaks to and from the unconditioned space as it presses against the substrate.
+When installing in a new construction environment where the boxes/boots/cans go in before the substrate, you will either want to use boots that already have gaskets or add a gasket to the flange, such as foam tape.
 In these cases, it is still a good idea to seal the edge further from the inside once the drywall (or similar) is in place and before the grilles and registers are installed.